 Maxwell is an excellent performer!
 His voice so smoothe and so very beautiful.
 I loved everything about his performance.
 I saved what little battery I had left to film THIS WOMAN'S WORK.
 I posted the video at the end of this entry.
 I apologize for my horrible singing and for my gushing affection, "I love you Maxwell!!!"

 Part of my obsession with Maxwell is because of the memories it brings up.
 At the time his first CD was released, Urban Hang Suite, I was in love with the man who would become my first husband.
 My obvious favorite track from that CD was Whenever, Wherever, Whatever.
 It is the most beautiful love song.
-The simple string instruments coupled with his soul-stirring, masculine voice is dreamy and the lyrics of the song captured how I felt at that moment in my life.
+The simple string instruments coupled with his soul-stirring, falsetto voice is dreamy and the lyrics of the song captured how I felt at that moment in my life.
 Just tonight, I pulled out the love letters I wrote to the man who became my first husband and was reminded of how much I loved that man.
 He was my first love; the man who received my heart with wild and complete abandon.
 My discovery of Maxwell happened on the heels of him asking my father for my hand in marriage.
 We were engaged on Valentines Day 1996 and married in January 1997.
 It seems that Maxwell's music was the theme for the beginning of our marriage.

 My date took several photos of me in front of the stage.
 I am grateful he was willing.
 I have a sneaky suspicion that he knows the significance of Maxwell to me.
 I am glad we were able to be in the same time and space to experience this.